 - Leaks – Check the place where the car was parked for wet spots.

 - Kilometres – Old vehicles in Canada have lots.
 Whether this is a problem depends mostly on the type of engine.
-My RAV4 has over 250,000 km at the time of writing and my next road trip will be long and rough!
+My previous Toyota RAV4 had over 250,000 km before I headed out on another road trip adventure, which ended up being long and rough!
 (I trust my Toyota!)

 If the vehicle passes this checklist, you might have found a good one.
 It is always a good idea to take your new vehicle to a mechanic for a tune-up and oil change.
 It will cost some money, but you might save money and headaches down the road.